apervmm/llm-use-automation/REPORT.md

 2. **Slow render or redirect:** each locator waits up to 3s, and the checkpoint is polled every 250ms for up to 5s.
 Replay continues.
 3. **Primary locator not found:** the next fallback is tried, with the name check.
 Replay continues.
 4. **Known app message:** matched by `outcome_rules` -> `BUSINESS_OUTCOME`.
-5. **Action outside the allowlist:** every action checks the current URL against the allowlist first, and a top-level navigation to a route outside it, in the main tab or a popup, is cancelled before the page loads, so the browser stays where it was (see Limits for redirects).-> `FAILURE`, with no escalation, e.g. `Policy violation at step 3: Route '/parabank/overview.htm' is not in the allowed routes`.
+5. **Action outside the allowlist:** every action checks the current URL against the allowlist first, and a top-level navigation to a route outside it, in the main tab or a popup, is cancelled before the page loads, so the browser stays where it was (see Limits for redirects) -> `FAILURE`, with no escalation, e.g. `Policy violation at step 3: Route '/parabank/overview.htm' is not in the allowed routes`.
-6. **Entry page unreachable:** a 15s timeout, checked before step 1 -> `FAILURE` at step 0.
+6. **Entry page unreachable:**a 15s timeout or a connection error (server down), checked before step 1 -> `FAILURE` at step 0.
 7. **Unexpected JavaScript dialog (`alert`, `confirm`, `prompt`):** dismissed, never accepted, and the step that caused it fails with the dialog's text, e.g. `Unexpected dialog(s) dismissed: ['confirm: Really log in?']`.
 It then goes through outcome rules and escalation like any failed step.
-8. **Step fails, and no rule matches:** escalated.
-The operator fixes it in the live session, then the step is retried once, with the same dialog and policy checks as the first attempt; dialogs raised while the operator was in control are discarded first.
+8. **Step fails, and no rule matches:** escalated to operator.
+On `resume`, the step is retried once, with the same dialog and policy checks as the first attempt; dialogs raised while the operator was in control are discarded first.
 If the retry fails -> `FAILURE`.
 9. **Risky capability not confirmed:** after the inputs are validated and before step 1, the operator must confirm.
 If aborted -> `FAILURE`.

 The first three are recovered automatically.
 The rest either return a known result or stop with a clear error.